Logical18/odin-recipes/README.md

 This is my very first Odin Project.

-I am making a recipe page using basic html
+I am making a recipe website, with many pages, using basic html

 This should take me not very long, whats the worst that could happen?